My rating: 4 of 5 stars

 This is compelling reading.
-He shows that even the Success story of the European Union, Germany, has only had fairly anemic growth since the European monetary union was formed.
+He shows that even the Success story of the European Union, Germany, has only had fairly anaemic growth since the European monetary union was formed.
 You can see this demonstrated here: http://www.tradingeconomics.com/germa...

-At the other end of the spectrum, you have crumbling economies like Spain, Portugal and particularly Greece that according to Stiglitz are being decimated by the austerity measures imposed on them by the EEC and heavily enforced by member States like Germany.
+At the other end of the spectrum, you have crumbling economies like Spain, Portugal and particularly Greece that according to Stiglitz is being decimated by the austerity measures imposed on them by the EEC and heavily enforced by member States like Germany.

 The book made me feel better about Britain's decision to leave the European Union.
 Though admittedly this book is about the damage that the European currency has done to Europe, whereas Britain retained its own currency.